j4sonli/synthpop/README.md

 SETUP
 ------------

+### Machine requirements

+We recommend 16-32 Gb of memory for most PUMAs; some PUMAs with a large number of tracts or block groups may require 64 Gb or more.

 ### Set up R

 1. Download R. Please follow the instructions on https://cran.r-project.org/.
 The scripts have been tested with version 4.1.0.